Cluster formation for weakly interacting kinetic Langevin dynamics: Conclusion

 \section{Conclusion}

 In this paper, we studied cluster formation in interacting kinetic Langevin dynamics.
-Using linear stability analysis and via an exploration of the fluctuations around the mean-field limit, we established the onset of clustering and the breakdown of the central limit theorem for inverse temperatures $\beta > \beta_c$, i.e. in the regime where the mean-field limit of the SIPS exhibits a discontinuous phase transition.
-To perform the linear stability analysis, we developed an efficient spectral numerical method for solving the linearised kinetic McKean–Vlasov equation.
-This enabled the study of several attractive interaction potentials.
-We also implemented sophisticated numerical methods for solving the Langevin SIPS in the weak-friction regime, finding excellent agreement with our analytical predictions and confirming the theoretical expressions for the critical temperature.
+Using linear stability analysis and via an exploration of the fluctuations around the mean-field limit, we established the onset of clustering and the breakdown of the central limit theorem for inverse temperatures $\beta > \beta_c$, {i.e., in the regime where the uniform state of the mean-field limit of the IPS becomes linearly unstable.} To perform the linear stability analysis, we developed an efficient spectral numerical method for solving the linearised kinetic McKean–Vlasov equation.
+This enabled the study of several attractive interaction potentials. {We also employed extensive numerical simulations to study the Langevin IPS in the weak-friction regime, finding excellent agreement of the experimentally observed critical temperature with the value predicted by our linear stability analysis}.
 The critical temperature was found to be independent of the friction parameter, while the time scale for cluster formation scales approximately linearly with it.